-3. Insert the replace plug adapter into the power supply.
+3. Insert the replacement plug adapter into the power supply.

-4. Rotate the plug adapter down and snap into place.
+4. Rotate the plug adapter down, and snap it into place.

 5-Slot Cradle Rack Installation

 Use the Rack/Wall Mount Bracket to mount a 5-slot cradle on a rack.
 When installing on a rack, first assemble the bracket and cradles/chargers and then install the assembly on the rack.